Sign In Register

 Is Dover a Good Place to Live?

-Based on current data, Dover receives an overall livability score of 4.1 out of 5.0, earning a grade of A. Key strengths include affordable housing, abundant sunshine, a low poverty rate, high health insurance coverage.
+Based on current data, Dover receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
+Key strengths include low crime rates, affordable housing, abundant sunshine, a low poverty rate.
 Areas to be aware of include above-average unemployment, below-average incomes.
-Dover stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Dover offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs